juanrodlf/imdb-search/README.md

 * `year`: Filters by ranges of years, they can be separated by a comma.
 Format is YYYY/YYYY,YYYY/YYYY,etc. If there are more than one range, results will include all of them.
+* `start`: Starting document offset.
+Defaults to 0.
+* `rows`: Defines the number of hits to return.
+Defaults to 10.

 Example:
   ```sh